dannielefendi/Automatic-Number-Plate-Recognition-for-Indonesian-Plates/README.md

 ![image_with_boxes](https://github.com/user-attachments/assets/6d0f3f10-4b5d-4fdb-abee-6edd2b6e7336)

 # Model
-The model was trained with Yolov11 using [this dataset](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4)
+The model was trained with Yolov11 using this [car plate dataset](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4)

 # Project Setup
  - Make an environment with python=3.10 using the following command <br />